jbirddog/blue/v5/README.md

 Here red defines a new word.
 Yellow numbers are pushed on the stack at assemble time.
 Yellow italicized words are opcodes that run at assemble time.
 The `b,` for example will pop a value off the stack and compile a byte to the output.
-Cyan cause a word to be treated like a macro.
+Cyans cause a word to be treated like a macro.
 Yellow words are called at assemble time.
+There are more colors and styles, these are just what is shown here.

 This example is essentially the same as when you assemble: